-The Company pays pre-defined amount to Social Security Fund (SSF) and the company does not have any legal or constructive obligation to pay additional amount in future.
+The Company pays pre-defined provident fund benefit to Social Security Fund (SSF) and the company does not have any legal or constructive obligation to pay additional amount in future.
 Contributions to Provident fund are charged to the statement of profit or loss in the year to which they relate.